top of page

 Birding opportunities are abundant and can include sightings of: Swallows, Peregrine Falcons, Eagles, ducks, Sand Hill Cranes, Swans, Warblers, Woodpeckers, and many other species.

-Hiking near Eagle Bluff can result in Peregrine Falcon sightings and you might be lucky enough to spot their nests.
+Hiking near the Falcon Inn B&B and Eagle Bluff may result in Peregrine Falcon sightings and you might be lucky enough to spot their nests.

-The Bureau of Land Management often has a camera on the Peregrine Falcon nests on Eagle Bluff which you can view at their visitor center.
+The Bureau of Land Management and Yukon-Charley Rivers National Preserve might have a camera on the Peregrine Falcon nests on Eagle Bluff which you can view at the visitor center.

 Eagles and Birding